Menopause & Perimenopause Weight Loss Online coach nz

 An Introduction to This Stage of Life

-I focus on helping women with perimenopause weight loss in New Zealand and overseas.
+I focus on helping women with menopause and perimenopause weight loss, gut health and energy levels in New Zealand and overseas.
 However, first, we need to ask ourselves, what is perimenopause, menopause and postmenopause?

 Perimenopause is the transitional phase before menopause, usually starting in a woman’s mid-30s to early 40s, and can last 4-10 years or longer for some.
 During this time, hormonal fluctuations cause symptoms like irregular periods, heavy bleeding, rage, mood swings and weight gain.
 Sleep disturbances, joint pain, and fatigue are also common.
 Hormone levels gradually decrease, making this phase challenging, but lifestyle changes like proper nutrition and exercise can help manage symptoms.